 7. Build a Funnel and Continually Release Products

 We gave the fans what they wanted.
-When other bands were only selling CDs and T-shirts we had a full product funnel.
+When other bands were only selling CDs and T-shirts, we had a full product funnel.
 The Samples not only sold CDs and tapes.
 They also sold T-shirts, hats, hoodies, sweats, CD carrying cases, and VHS videos of the band having a blast on the road in their wonderful movie Ten Wheels.
-We had great products and they sold well both at shows and through the catalogs.
+We had great products that sold well at shows and through the catalogs.

-The team at What Are Records? also learned that if you could keep a fan base ignited and excited they would come back and continue to buy more.
+The team at What Are Records? also learned that if you could keep a fan base ignited and excited, they would return and continue to buy more.
 We listened to the fans, and put out exactly what it was they wanted.
-In every CD, there was a pamphlet that allowed superfans to write back to the record label and request whatever it was that they wanted.
+In every CD, there was a pamphlet that allowed super fans to write back to the record label and request whatever it was that they wanted.
 This communication led to the creation of even more geat merch to sell.

 9. Reward Those Who Help

 After a year with What Are Records?
 I got a job opportunity that was too good to pass up.
 On my last day at the label, Rob did something that I could not believe.
 He gave me the label’s entire press database.
-And he said since you helped to build this, I’m giving it to you as a gift.
-It was this database that helped me build my company.
+He said that since you helped build this, I’m giving it to you as a gift.
+It was this database that helped me develop my company.
 Rob understood that sharing information would be the only way that we could all succeed.
-Years later, I traded databases with Rob again so we could both benefit.
-I now share as much information as I can through my newsletter and this blog.
+Years later, I traded databases with Rob again to benefit us.
+I now share as much information as possible through my newsletter and this blog.

 Want a system to help you plan your next releases?
 Download my FREE Music Marketing Check Sheet